hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 This schema captures a Heliophysics-specific list of coordinate systems and is part of the larger SPASE metadata model (also Heliophysics-specific).
 It  serves as an example of how a publically accessible list of coordinate frames can be referenced by the `coordinateSystemSchema` keyword.
 Different communities can reference their own schemas.

-Within the `parameter` object is the `coordinate` keyword, which contains the name of the coordinate system (must be from the schema) and also the details about which coordinate components are present in the parameter.
-See the `coordinate` description below ([section 3.6.10 Specifying vectorComponents](#3610-specifying-vectorcomponents)) for those details.
+Within the `parameter` object is the `coordinateSystemName` keyword, which contains the name of the coordinate system (must be from the schema).
+There is also the `vectorComponents` keyword to capture the details about which coordinate components are present in the parameter.
+See the description below ([section 3.6.10 Specifying vectorComponents](#3610-specifying-vectorcomponents)) for details on how to describe parameters that contain directional (i.e., vetor) quantities.

 ### 3.6.5 Additional Metadata Object